DataDog/documentation/content/en/tracing/guide/tutorial-enable-python-host.md

 ### Prerequisites

-- A Datadog account and Organization API key.
+- A Datadog account and [organization API key][3]
 - Git
-- Python
+- Python that meets the [tracing library requirements][4]

 ## Install the Agent

-If you haven't installed a Datadog Agent on your machine, go to [**Integrations > Agent**][3] and select your operating system.
-For example, on most Linux platforms, you can install the Agent by running the following script, replacing `<YOUR_API_KEY>` with your [Datadog API key][4]:
+If you haven't installed a Datadog Agent on your machine, go to [**Integrations > Agent**][5] and select your operating system.
+For example, on most Linux platforms, you can install the Agent by running the following script, replacing `<YOUR_API_KEY>` with your [Datadog API key][3]:

 {{< code-block lang="bash" >}}
 DD_AGENT_MAJOR_VERSION=7 DD_API_KEY=<YOUR_API_KEY> DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_script.sh)"
 {{< /code-block >}}

-To send data to a Datadog site other than `datadoghq.com`, replace the `DD_SITE` environment variable with [the site that you use][5].
+To send data to a Datadog site other than `datadoghq.com`, replace the `DD_SITE` environment variable with [the site that you use][6].

 If you have an Agent already installed on the host, ensure it is at least version 7.28.
-The minimum version of Datadog Agent required to use `ddtrace` to trace Python applications is documented in the [tracing library developer docs][6].
+The minimum version of Datadog Agent required to use `ddtrace` to trace Python applications is documented in the [tracing library developer docs][7].

-Verify that the Agent is running and sending data to Datadog by going to [**Events > Explorer**][7], optionally filtering by the `Datadog` Source facet, and looking for an event that confirms the Agent installation on the host:
+Verify that the Agent is running and sending data to Datadog by going to [**Events > Explorer**][8], optionally filtering by the `Datadog` Source facet, and looking for an event that confirms the Agent installation on the host:

 {{< img src="tracing/guide/tutorials/tutorial-python-host-agent-verify.png" alt="Event Explorer showing a message from Datadog indicating the Agent was installed on a host." style="width:70%;" >}}